Accretion disk around the rotating Damour-Solodukhin wormhole: Accretion disk properties of RDSWH

 The remaining expressions determining kinematic properties of RDSWH are specific energy, specific angular momentum, angular velocity and radius of the marginally stable orbit which follow from Eqs.(17)-(19).
 They also coincide with those of Kerr BH:

 where

 The reason of coincidence of kinematic properties is that parameter $\lambda$ appears only in the $g_{rr}$ component of metric which is not used in Eqs.(16)-(19).

-We shall consider a stellar sized black hole of mass $15M_{\odot}$ as a central compact object with an accretion rate $\dot{M_{0}}\sim 10^{19}$ gm.sec$^{-1}$ and study the effect of different values of $\lambda$ in the spacetime described by RDSWH solution (20)-(21).
+We shall consider a stellar sized wormhole of mass $15M_{\odot}$ as a central compact object with an accretion rate $\dot{M_{0}}\sim 10^{19}$ gm.sec$^{-1}$ and study the effect of different values of $\lambda$ in the spacetime described by RDSWH solution (20)-(21).
+We should ensure that $r_{\textmd{ {ms}}}>r_{+}$, which is a necessary condition so that the accreting particles do not reach the throat and disappear into the other universe even for extreme limit $a_{\star}=1$.
+A special feature of the RDSWH is that it does satisfy this condition for $\lambda <10^{-3}$, the strong field lensing constraint for mimicking BHs \cite{Nandi:2018} (see Fig.1).

-For illustration,we will consider different values of spin parameter $a_{\star}$.
-Choice $a_{\star}=0$ corresponds to static case of DSWH, which in turn goes to Schwarzschild solution when $\lambda =0$.
+For illustration, we will consider different values of spin parameter $a_{\star}$.
+Choice $a_{\star}=0$ corresponds to static case of DSWH, which in turn goes to Schwarzschild solution when $\lambda = 0$.
 Choice $a_{\star}=0.75$ is expected from the collapse of a maximally rotating polytropic star \cite{Shapiro:2002}.
 Another highly probable value of spin parameter is $a_{\star}=0.95$, which comes from different observational methods \cite{Gou:2011,Walton:2016}.
-Case $a_{\star}=0.998$ is a maximally allowed value coming from the Page-Thorne limit for Kerr BH \cite{Page:1974}.
+Case $a_{\star} = 0.998$ is a maximally allowed value coming from the Page-Thorne limit for Kerr BH \cite{Page:1974}.